ExxLiang193/FugueStat/README.md

 Each *left-truncation* operation is proceeded by at most one *right-truncation* operation.
 Let $L$ be the *voice* with the maximum number of notes.
 Then, the number of window propagation operations is $O\left(\frac{L}{P}\right)$.

 So, the total time complexity is $O\left( \frac{L}{P} * S * P \right) = O\left( \frac{L}{P} * P^2 \right) = O(LP)$.

+## TO-DO List

+- [ ] Automated intelligent voice joining$^1$
+- [ ] Subject transformation detection
+- [ ] Note duration inclusion in edit distance

+$^1$ Mainly because of human score design, at some points, the voice assignment of a relatively continuous stream of notes changes even though it shouldn't.
+This can cut a subject into pieces across various voices which causes detection to fail.
+Therefore, at such cut boundaries, try as best as possible to rejoin the pieces.